Millipede. Image Courtesy Marek, P.; Shear, W.; Bond, J. (2012). Creative Commons SA 3.0. It Has to be a Record -618 legs

 The common house centipede is about 1 inch long, grayish-tan in color with long antennae and extremely long legs.
 As their name implies, these creatures are commonly found running over walls and ceilings in homes.
 They are harmless and could be considered beneficial as they feed on cockroaches, houseflies, moths, spiders and other pests found in and around the home.
 However, I am sure most homeowners would not consider them an added benefit to the home, especially the Thai species shown below.

-Left.
+Top.
 Common U.S. House Centipede.
 Dr. Kaae.
-Right-Thai House Centipede-Image Courtesy John Moore.
+Bottom.
+Thai House Centipede-Image Courtesy John Moore.

 On a later occasion, I decided to bring back several giant millipedes (12-inch beauties) I had collected in Malaysia.
 Keeping in mind that they wouldn’t make it in the cargo area, I decided to carry them in my carry-on luggage.
 While waiting for the plane to begin loading, I decided to check and see how they were doing—big mistake!
 One of the stewardesses saw them out of the corner of her eye and freaked.
 She first thought they were snakes and called security.
 After convincing all involved that they weren’t snakes, I still couldn’t convince anyone that they were harmless.
 I was subsequently escorted from the airport to release the monsters back into nature-almost missed that flight.
 I guess it could have been worse.
 Luckily for us, the movie “Snakes on a Plane” had not yet been released.